ewurafuaa/SecureVault-Dashboard/README.md

 ---

 ## Wildcard Feature — Workspaces

-The one feature the brief didn't ask for, but that I felt was the most strategically valuable addition: **Workspaces**.

-The problem with a pure file explorer is that it's a read-only mental model.
-You browse, you find, you open.
-But in a law firm or a bank, files don't live in isolation — they live in projects.
-A case.
-A deal.
-A client relationship.
-People need a shared context where a specific team can upload, organise, and work on a set of files together, without that work bleeding into the rest of the vault.

-Workspaces address exactly that.
-Users can create a named workspace, invite collaborators by email, and get a dedicated environment that belongs to that group.
-The workspace has its own file panel with Upload, Create Folder, Share, and Sort controls — a full working area, not just a view.

-The UX is deliberately inspired by Figma's team/project model: workspaces appear in the sidebar under a dedicated section, they have an auto-generated avatar from the workspace name's initials, and a dropdown lets you switch between multiple workspaces without leaving the current screen.
-Creating a workspace is a two-step modal flow — name first, then optional collaborator invites — with a progress indicator and a "Skip and confirm" escape hatch, because not every workspace starts as a team effort.

-For SecureVault's clients, this matters commercially.
-Law firms work in matters.
-Banks work in deals.
-Both involve tight access control, clear ownership, and the ability to bring in specific people without exposing the whole vault.
-Workspaces give the frontend the structure to support that — and give SecureVault a feature they can sell as a premium tier.

----

-## Design System

-The full design system lives in the Figma file linked above.
-The key decisions:

-**Color** — A single dark blue background (`#091523`) with layered surface values (`#1F2A37`, `#293442`) creates depth without noise.
-The accent blue (`#165DD3`) is used exclusively for primary actions and active states, keeping it meaningful.
-Borders (`#3A495A`) are subtle but present — enough to define structure without adding visual weight.

-**Typography** — Helvetica Now Display across all weights.
-Clean, modern, and authoritative.
-The scale runs from 10px labels to 20px modal titles, with 14px as the default body size.

-**Spacing** — A simple five-step scale (5 / 10 / 20 / 40px) defined as CSS variables.
-Consistent spacing throughout without needing to count pixels.

-**Interactions** — Every interactive element has hover, active, and focus states.
-Transitions are uniformly 150ms ease.
-Blue glow (`box-shadow: 0 0 20px rgba(37, 99, 235, 0.3)`) is used on primary buttons to reinforce the "cyber-secure" brand quality without going overboard.
+One wildcard feature I believe would be the most strategic thing to add: **Workspaces**

+File Explorer does have some limitations because it was created based on the idea of accessing data in a read-only manner.
+You are able to search for and open the file.
+But when we are talking about business cases like working with a law firm or a bank, one should understand that any file is a part of something bigger; there is always a case, a deal, a client.
+And the workspace helps users to organize the sets of files related to particular group of people in a certain space.

+Users can create a workspace with a custom name, add collaborators via their emails and have an independent place for that particular group to work within.
+There is a file panel in every workspace which has all the necessary tools such as Upload, Create Folder, Share and Sort.

+UX-wise, the workspace concept is intentionally modeled after Figma’s team/workspace pattern: the workspaces are located in the side bar, there is an automatically created avatar generated from the initials of the workspace name, and switching to a different workspace via a drop-down menu does not require changing the current view.
+Workspace creation is achieved in two steps, using a dialog where users specify a workspace name and invite collaborators to join.
+There is even a “skip” option available for cases when the user doesn’t need it.

+This makes a huge commercial difference for SecureVault, which provides services for clients from law firms working in “matters,” banks working in “deals,” and many other similar types of projects.
+In all these cases, tight access control, clear ownership of the content, and the opportunity to add new people without opening the whole vault are crucial.